-Dear Reader.
+Dear Reader,

 Congratulations on purchasing our MiniCram® for Ontario Real Estate License Exam preparation.
 The purpose of this book is to provide you with last minute review of important theory and math concepts for the exam.
-MiniCram® has compiled this booklet so that you can focus on key areas of study as well as prepare to overcome the most common mistakes that students make on the actual test day.
+MiniCram® has compiled this booklet so that you can focus on key areas of study as well as prepare to overcome the most common mistakes that students make key areas or study as well as prepare to overcome the most common mistakes that students make on the actual test day.